meltano/handbook/src/_company/using-gitlab.md

 - [Milestone](https://gitlab.com/groups/meltano/-/boards/1933232) - used to move issues easily between milestones.
 - [Office Hours](https://gitlab.com/groups/meltano/-/boards/2923184) - used to tee up issues for community discussion and review, generally directly before and/or after implementing an important user-facing feature.
+- [Demo Day](https://gitlab.com/groups/meltano/-/boards/3650469) - used to better plan what will be presented from the Meltano team and community

 ## Epics